Cavuno

 Diversify income with affiliate partnerships, services, and more.

-Beyond job posting fees and advertising, successful job boards often develop additional revenue streams.
-Diversification reduces risk and increases total revenue potential.
+Beyond job posting fees and advertising, successful job boards develop additional revenue streams.
+Multiple income sources reduce risk and increase total revenue potential.

 Affiliate partnerships